Skip to main content

 Follow our Best Buy recommendations and expert buying advice to find the best easy-to-use toasters.

-If you sometimes find using a toaster tricky because of reduced strength or dexterity in your hands, or if you have any sight issues, our selection of the best toasters from our tests (below) should help.
+If you sometimes find using a toaster tricky because of reduced strength or dexterity in your hands, or if you have any sight issues, this selection of the best easy-to-use toasters from our tests should help.

 Check our full list of toaster reviews to see every model we've tested.